 The New England Parkinson’s Ride raises money for medical research to find a cure for Parkinson’s and to support those currently living with the disease.
-To cast your vote, use the social media buttons to share this story, or leave a comment below.
-If the nonprofit reaches 500 votes, the $5,000 donation they’ve already earned doubles to $10,000!
+They reached their goal of 500 votes and doubled their donation to reach $10,000.

 The New England Parkinson’s Ride has two primary goals.
 First, to raise money for the Michael J. Fox Foundation, which supports researchers around the world in their quest for better treatments, and ultimately, a cure for Parkinson’s Disease.
 Second, to support the hundreds of people in the agency’s local area living with the disease, and their loved ones, by providing a way to be directly involved in working towards a cure.
 Open to cyclists of all ages and abilities, the ride has created a sense of community among people affected by the struggles of living with Parkinson’s Disease.

 A family affair

 Advantage Insurance owners Chris and Terry Woods, along with Chris’s parents, Edna and Bob, founded the ride in 2008 because there was no other cycling event supporting Parkinson’s research in the Northeast.
 It also had a personal dimension for them as Chris, an avid cyclist, was diagnosed with Parkinson’s when he was 41 years old.

 Terry Woods (left) and Chris Woods (center), owners of Advantage Insurance, cross the finish line of the 100-mile New England Parkinson’s Ride along with fellow cyclists.

 During the Ride’s first year, they recruited 37 cyclists and raised $27,000.
 Since then, it has grown into the largest fundraising event in the country for the Michael J. Fox Foundation, raising more than $8 million to date.
 The ride officially became a 501(c)(3) nonprofit in 2013.